The Special Collections Library duplicates materials from its collections for patrons for private study, scholarship, or research.

-While the University of Michigan owns the objects in our collections, we do not own copyright to these materials (except where it has been explicitly transferred to the University).
+While the University of Michigan owns the objects in our collections, it does not hold copyright to these materials unless copyright has been explicitly transferred to the university.

 Requests for any type of duplication are evaluated by staff and approved based on material format, physical condition and any applicable restrictions.

 Special Collections is currently offering duplication service free of charge.
 This applies only to requests that can be completed "in-house."